odino/redtable/README.md

 problematic...then maybe redtable is not for you.

-A simple example is issuing a `DEL k1 k2 k3`: redis return the count of keys it deletes, but bigtable does not support such operation (you can issue deletes in bulk, but no way to know which rows existed), so we execute a bulk get (to get the number of actual keys we're deleting) and then a bulk
+A simple example is issuing a `DEL k1 k2 k3`: redis returns the count of keys it deletes, but bigtable does not support such operation (you can issue deletes in bulk, but no way to know which rows existed), so we execute a bulk get (to get the number of actual keys we're deleting) and then a bulk